arben-adm/speech-to-text/README.md

     - Edit the system prompt if needed
     - The processed text will be displayed and can be downloaded

+4. **MCP Configuration**:
+    - Configure Model Context Protocol (MCP) servers
+    - Add and remove MCP servers with custom configurations

+5. **MCP Tools**:
+    - Explore and use available tools from connected MCP servers
+    - Execute MCP tools with custom parameters

+6. **AI Agent**:
+    - Chat directly with an AI agent that has access to both speech-to-text functionality and MCP tools
+    - Process audio files and recordings with the agent
+    - Customize the agent's system prompt and view available tools

 ### Provider-Specific Notes

 #### Groq